OliPelz/how-to-fsck-on-synology-dsm6/README.md

 find /usr/syno/etc.defaults/rc.sysv/ | grep -i postgres
 synoservicecfg --status | grep enable | grep -i nginx
 ```
-So my approach was spot a service which sounds promising, stop it and then run
+So my approach was to spot a service which sounds promising, stop it and then run
 ```lsof /volume1/ | sed 1d | cut -d" " -f1 | sort | uniq``` to see if this service vanishes from the list.
 So all in all I found the following services which I had to stop.